Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • Water-repellent capes

-The sulfur plug is removed thanks to the water jet, which has an adjustable pulsed character.
+The sulfur plug is removed thanks to a stream of water, which has an adjustable pulse nature.
 This ensures a quick and painless procedure.
-First, the device is disinfected with chlorine tablets according to the instructions.
+First, the device is disinfected using chlorine tablets according to the instructions.

-The doctor then draws about 700 ml of warm water (37°C) into the tank.
-Then he lowers the new nozzle into the ring on the handle of the apparatus and securely fastens it in the cell.
+The doctor then draws about 700 ml of warm water (37°C) into the reservoir.
+Then the new nozzle is lowered into the ring on the handle of the device and securely fastened in the cell.

 It is important for everyone, but especially for people with an increased risk of wax accumulation in the external auditory canal.

-• Do not use hygienic cotton swabs, penetrating deep into the external auditory canal.
-Since sulfur is pushed closer to the eardrum and compacted.
-In addition, there is a risk of injury to the eardrum if during the procedure, accidentally distracted by another event.
-Small children are especially affected by this, because during cleaning they fidget or break out of their mother's hands.
+• You should not use hygienic cotton swabs that penetrate deep into the external auditory canal.
+Since the sulfur is pushed closer to the eardrum and compacted.
+In addition, there is a risk of eardrum injury if you are accidentally distracted by another event during the procedure.
+Young children especially suffer from this, because during cleaning they fidget or break out of their mother’s hands.

-• Do not use matches, knitting needles, pins or other sharp objects to remove wax plug.
+• Do not use matches, knitting needles, pins or other sharp objects to remove wax.
 Since there is a high risk of injury to the eardrum and skin of the external auditory canal.

 • Avoid sudden changes in ambient temperature.
-For example, in the heat - the transition from the street to the room where the air conditioner works.
+For example, in the heat - moving from the street to a room where the air conditioner is running.

-• Do not use earwax to remove wax plugs on your own and without consulting an ENT doctor, as you can harm yourself.
-For example, cause a burn of the eardrum or skin of the external auditory canal, and if there is inflammation in the external ear, aggravate the course of the disease.
+• Do not use ear wax candles to remove wax plugs on your own and without consulting an ENT doctor, as you may harm yourself.
+For example, cause a burn to the eardrum or the skin of the external auditory canal, and if there is inflammation in the outer ear, aggravate the course of the disease.

-How to get rid of cork in the ear at home?
+How to get rid of a plug in the ear at home?
 After all, it is not always possible to visit a doctor to solve this problem.
-Despite the fact that sulfur plug does not pose a threat to human health, its appearance is accompanied by many unpleasant sensations that interfere with a comfortable existence.
+Despite the fact that wax plug does not pose a threat to human health, its appearance is accompanied by many unpleasant sensations that interfere with a comfortable existence.

 Show all